 Bram Aerts is a dedicated lecturer at the Faculty of Architecture KULeuven Sint-Lucas Ghent and formerly at the University of Antwerp and the Rotterdam Academy of Architecture.
 He often acts as an external jury member for design reviews.

 Bram Aerts lectures in Flanders, Brussels and internationally and is a jury member in architecture competitions.
-He acts as an author and has contributed to publications such as City Made (nai 010 – 2018) and Dressed up for the City (MER Paper Kunsthalle – 2020).
+He acts as an author and has contributed to publications such as City Made (nai 010 – 2018) and As a Theatre (MER Paper Kunsthalle – 2020).